jamestrimbleafa/MicroBlaze-DDR3-tutorial/README.md

 An empty block design window opens.

-The Arty A7 comes with a relatively well-prepared board file, which allows steps in the HW design to be automated in Vivado.
+The Nexys Video comes with a relatively well-prepared board file, which allows steps in the HW design to be automated in Vivado.
 However, as we will see later, some manual tweaks are still needed because the automation is not perfect.

 Let's start with the most complicated part, the Memory Interface Generator (MIG).
-This is an IP provided by Xilinx, which will generate a memory controller for the DDR3 SDRAM installed on Arty A7.
+This is an IP provided by Xilinx, which will generate a memory controller for the DDR3 SDRAM installed on Nexys Video.

 Open the Board window (Window|Board).
 There is an item "DDR3 SDRAM".
 Drag it to an empty space on the diagram design.
-Vivado does its magic and configures the MIG for the Arty A7 DDR3 memory based on settings in the board file.
+Vivado does its magic and configures the MIG for the Nexys Video DDR3 memory based on settings in the board file.
 The following IP appears in the design:

 <img title="" src="pictures/mig_added.png" alt="" width="477">

 > [!TIP]
-> In case you are using a board other than Arty A7 and your board doesn't come with proper board files, you would need to drag the MIG to the block design from the IP Catalog and configure it manually based on the documentation available for your board.
+> In case you are using a board other than Nexys Video and your board doesn't come with proper board files, you would need to drag the MIG to the block design from the IP Catalog and configure it manually based on the documentation available for your board.
 > The rest of this tutorial is also valid for a MIG configured manually.

 Unfortunately, there are two problems with the MIG just created by the Vivado automation: